 Manage Funding Well

-Carrying on from what we mentioned above, there will come a time during the course of your operations that you will need funding from an external lender.
-This could come at the time of the start for startup funding or could come during the course of the operations through the need for a small business loan.
+Carrying on from what we mentioned above, there will come a time during the course of your operations that you will need funding from an external funder.
+This could come at the time of the start for startup funding or could come during the course of the operations through the need for small business funding.
 But, regardless of the situation that requires such a funding, it is necessary that you maintain a keen check on your funding needs to ensure that they are well managed.

 Have a Rainy Day Fund